Welcome to the AANHPI Student Achievement Program

 Location

 MAGEC is located in Student Housing West, Rohan Building.
 We are next to Parking Lot E and close to the Kegley Center for Student Success, CSUB Counseling Center, and Academic Advising and Resource Center (AARC).
-If you need assistance locating the center, please feel free to give us a call at (661) 654-3530 and we will help direct you.
+We also have provided the directions to Rohan through our CSUB Map here.

 The CSUB Mobile App is another way to locate our center and stay up to date on important information.
 Download the app and explore the campus 3D Map!